MijitR/C2D2.ViewBall/README.md

 # C2D2.ViewBall
-Complex number propagating and branchless FFT-based convolutional neural network in Zig
+Dense complex number propagating and branchless FFT-based convolutional neural network in Zig utilizing dynamic padding

 Yo this is cool.
 Did I mention it's branchless?
 (The network is, but there is one base case in the image processing class's recursion with an 'if' statement).